georgeselkhoury/movies/README.md

 # Movies by Locations

-Movies by Locations maintains a directory of movies and the diffrent locations where they have been filmed
+Movies by Locations maintains a directory of movies and the different locations where they have been filmed

 ## APIs